 If your text has smart annotations, they are removed if you change text direction.

-In Pages presenter mode, vertical text appears horizontally and scrolls vertically.
+In Pages presenter mode on iPhone and iPad, vertical text appears horizontally and scrolls vertically.

 Pages documents with vertical body text can’t be opened in older versions of Pages that don’t support vertical text.

-Pages documents with vertical text in objects can be opened in older versions of Pages, but the text will become horizontal.
+Pages documents with vertical text in objects can be opened in older versions of Pages, but the text becomes horizontal.